 Some banks offer will writing and storage services.
 However, wills stored in a bank should be accessible to executors (ie safety deposit boxes are generally not suitable - see below).
 Banks in Scotland may charge an annual fee for this.

 Keep it yourself

-This is the cheapest and easiest solution - but it's also the most risky.
+This is the cheapest and easiest solution - but it's also the riskiest.
 If storing a will at home, make sure the location is secure and known to executors.